About the panel

 - Making representations to HMCTS regarding the significant issues relating to Courtserve, the listings process, and other connect procedures.

-For a more detailed explanation of this work, read the Bar Council's Director of Services Carolyn Entwistle's article, 'Do chambers need greater regulation, or just better support?'
+For a more detailed explanation of this work, read our article, 'Do chambers need greater regulation, or just better support?'